utlib/collections-uoft/docs/documentation/add-simple-page.md

 * [https://collections.library.utoronto.ca/explore/utarms-ohcsa/home](https://collections.library.utoronto.ca/explore/utarms-ohcsa/home) (UTARMS)

 {: .note }
-> Email [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) to request a login account to edit your Basic Pages in the Omeka /explore/ instance.
+> To edit your Basic Pages in the Omeka /explore/ instance you must first request an /explore/ login:
+1. Email [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) to request a login.
+Remember to include the email you want to use in your request.
+2. ITS will create an account for you.
+You will receive an auto-generated email confirmation with login details.
+3. After you receive the email, you will be ready to login.
+A reminder that your login will be your assigned /explore/ _username_ and not your email.

 You will need a login if you want to modify any content with /explore/ in the URL.
 Your login will enable you to edit and create [Omeka Exhibits](https://omeka.org/classic/docs/Plugins/ExhibitBuilder/#getting-started) and [Basic Pages](https://omeka.org/classic/docs/Plugins/ExhibitBuilder/#pages) within an Exhibit.

 You will not have permission to delete any Exhibit that is not your own.
 You will have permission to delete pages in your own Exhibits - please avoid accidentally deleting a page.
 The Omeka /explore/ permissions are managed through the [Omeka Course Tools Plugin](https://omeka.org/classic/plugins/CourseTools/).
 Let [ITS](mailto:digitalinitiatives@library.utoronto.ca) know if you have any permissions questions.

-Please note that you must login to /explore/ using your assigned /explore/ username (not email).
-You can set up a generic login for your repository or logins per staff person.

 Basic Pages in the /explore/ Omeka instance are **different** from your **/repository/** page.
 Your /repository/ page is your digital collection's **homepage** - it replaces every collection owner's former Islandora website.
 The /repository/ pages are currently only edit-able by ITS.
 Email [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) if you need to make a change to your /repository/ page.
 If you need to adjust the sidebar menu on your /repository/ page in Collections U of T after editing your /explore/ pages you will need to email [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca).